cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 :php:func:`pr()` or :php:func:`debug()` functions to print it out if you want to see what it looks like.

-We use the SessionComponents' :php:meth:`SessionComponent::setFlash()` method to set a message to a session variable to be displayed on the page after redirection.
+We use the SessionComponent's :php:meth:`SessionComponent::setFlash()` method to set a message to a session variable to be displayed on the page after redirection.
 In the layout we have :php:func:`SessionHelper::flash` which displays the